-Most Mills undergraduate academic courses are offered for 1 semester course credit.
-However, students may elect to enroll in one of these courses for between .25 and 1.25 semester course credits.
+Most Mills undergraduate academic courses are offered for 3 to 4 semester course credits.
+However, students may elect to enroll in one of these courses for an addition 1 semester credits.
 In these cases, students need to complete and submit a Credit Value Change form, available in the M Center and online.

 This form requires a description of the additional work that will be completed, in the case of an increase in credit; or the reduced course work that the student will complete, in the case of a decrease in credit.
 Credit Value Change forms require the signature of the instructor and must be submitted by the add deadline for a credit increase and by the drop deadline for a credit decrease.
 The credit value change option is applicable only to courses that are listed in the catalog as 1 semester course credit.
 After the first eight weeks, no change in credit value may be made, except with the approval of the Academic Standing Committee.

 Variable-credit courses are offered for a range of credit.
 Students have the option of choosing the amount of credit they wish when registering.
 Students may increase credit for variable-credit courses by the add deadline and may decrease credit by the drop deadline.

 During the time they have access, students may change the credit for variable-credit courses online.
 Once their access has expired, students wishing to change credit for these courses must complete an Add/Drop form and secure the signature of their advisor, and, beginning the third week of courses, the signature of the instructor.
 Students should list the course with the original credit amount as a drop and the same course with the new credit amount as an add.
 Refer to the Academic Calendar for exact dates.